ransurf/quartz/content/Flow.md

+---
+title: Flow
+---
 # Flow
 The concept of flow has changed my life.
-For more on it for now, click here: [[Flow MOC]]
+For more on it for now, click here: [Flow MOC](out/flow-moc.md)